Home » Koh Mak » Koh Mak Beaches

 Boats and Restaurants

-Ao Nid serves as the administrative centre and its long concrete pier is used by M Marine and Koh Mak Ferry speedboats from Laem Ngop as well as Koh Kut Express and The Mak coming from Laem Sok.
+Ao Nid serves as the administrative centre and its long concrete pier is used by M Marine, Koh Mak Ferry and The Mak speedboats from Laem Ngop as well as the mini-catamaran of Seudamgo and Koh Kut Express coming from Laem Sok.
 Boonsiri’s island hopping catamaran also docks here.
 The other two companies.
 Panan and Leelawadee move over here too during the low tides of May and June and if the weather is bad in the rainy season (June to October).

-Along the road to the pier, you’ll find theJapanese restaurant/bar and live music venue, Terraria, as well as some cheap local diners like Om, Mong and Jam, Peaw and Dum Noodles.
+Along the road to the pier, you’ll find theJapanese restaurant/bar and live music venue, Terraria, as well as some cheap local diners like Om, Homehug (Mong and Jam), Peaw and Dum Noodles.
 Down at the bottom, Koh Mak Seafood remains one the island’s favourites and best.

 You can head next door from Koh Mak Seafood to check out the island museum or spend a few hours at the Smile Cooking School.
 Coffee and Sweetcake, meanwhile, gives you a prime vantage point above the pier.
-Koh Mak Station caters for your cannabis needs – it’s about halfway down the main street.
+Koh Mak Station caters for your cannabis needs – it’s about halfway down the main street and has rooms too behind at Koh Mak Homestay.

 Koh mak Map